Skip to main content

 A first-grade class at a Jewish school.

 Two German Jewish families at a gathering before the war.

 Units of a German armored division on the eastern front in February 1944.

 Prisoners during a roll call at the Buchenwald concentration camp.

-A group portrait of some of the participants in the uprising at the Sobibor extermination camp.
+A group portrait of some of the participants in the uprising at the Sobibor killing center.